Enochas89/clearview/mobile/README.md

 npm start
 ```

-By default Expo looks for environment variables prefixed with `EXPO_PUBLIC_…`.
+By default Expo looks for environment variables prefixed with `EXPO_PUBLIC_`.
 You can place them in:

 - `app.json` → `"expo": { "extra": { "EXPO_PUBLIC_SUPABASE_URL": "...", ... }}`
-- or a `.env` file (requires `expo dotenv` plugin if you prefer that route).
+- or a `.env` file (requires the `expo dotenv` plugin if you prefer that route)

 ### Scripts

 - `npm start` – start the Expo dev server
-- `npm run android` / `ios` – launch simulator
+- `npm run android` / `npm run ios` – launch the simulator
-- `npm run web` – run in browser for quick layout checks
+- `npm run web` – run in the browser for quick layout checks

 ## Project Structure